ory/sdk/clients/client/python/docs/IdentityApi.md

     # Create an instance of the API class
     api_instance = ory_client.IdentityApi(api_client)
     id = 'id_example' # str | ID is the identity's ID.
-    type = 'type_example' # str | Type is the type of credentials to delete. password CredentialsTypePassword oidc CredentialsTypeOIDC totp CredentialsTypeTOTP lookup_secret CredentialsTypeLookup webauthn CredentialsTypeWebAuthn code CredentialsTypeCodeAuth passkey CredentialsTypePasskey profile CredentialsTypeProfile saml CredentialsTypeSAML deviceauthn CredentialsTypeDeviceAuthn identifier_first CredentialsTypeIdentifierFirst link_recovery CredentialsTypeRecoveryLink  CredentialsTypeRecoveryLink is a special credential type linked to the link strategy (recovery flow).
+    type = 'type_example' # str | Type is the type of credentials to delete. password CredentialsTypePassword oidc CredentialsTypeOIDC totp CredentialsTypeTOTP lookup_secret CredentialsTypeLookup webauthn CredentialsTypeWebAuthn code CredentialsTypeCodeAuth passkey CredentialsTypePasskey profile CredentialsTypeProfile saml CredentialsTypeSAML deviceauthn CredentialsTypeDeviceAuthn identifier_first CredentialsTypeIdentifierFirst link_recovery CredentialsTypeRecoveryLink is a special credential type linked to the link strategy (recovery flow).
 It is not used within the credentials object itself. code_recovery CredentialsTypeRecoveryCode identifier = 'identifier_example' # str | Identifier is the identifier of the credential to delete.
 It is required for the `oidc`, `saml`, and `deviceauthn` credential types: for `oidc` and `saml` it selects the provider link to remove, for `deviceauthn` it is the `client_key_id` of the device key to revoke.
 Find the identifier by calling the `GET /admin/identities/{id}?include_credential={type}` endpoint. (optional)

     try: